Comprehensive Notes on Andrew Ng’s Machine Learning Course

 P31 Motivation

-Binary classification, negative/positove class
+Binary classification, negative/positive class

 P32 Logistic regression